Moses-Lin/mobile_game_reviews/README.md

 # Future Steps
 - Work with a specific group of mobile games that fill a niche.
 As previously stated, it will be easier to find problem areas specific to these games, and insights will less likely be blanketed by common low-understanding reviews.

-- Determine if there is a significant difference between review aspects in different App Stores (Some mobile games do not run very well on certain platforms and may encounter bugs more frequently than other platforms.
-For example some games are not properly ported onto certain platforms, or certain games have separate servers for each platform and thus have varying quality of service depending on the population of players on said platform.)
+- Determine if there is a significant difference between review aspects in different App Stores.
+Some mobile games do not run very well on certain platforms and may encounter bugs more frequently than other platforms.
+For example some games are not properly ported onto certain platforms, or certain games have separate servers for each platform and thus have varying quality of service depending on the population of players on said platform.

 - Work with mobile games in a different language/region.
-(Different cultures view mobile gaming differently, as spending on lootboxes or "gachas" in mobile games is more accepted and maybe even expected in Asia)
+Different cultures view mobile gaming differently, as spending on lootboxes or "gachas" in mobile games is more accepted and maybe even expected in Asia.